Loading...

 UAE Legal Framework for Debt Collection: Mainland, DIFC, and ADGM Courts

-Mainland courts — governed by UAE Federal Law, based on civil law principles (think France or Germany, not England or the US).
+Mainland courts — governed by UAE Federal Law, based on civil law principles.
 Proceedings are in Arabic.
 This is where most B2B debt cases are heard.

 DIFC Courts — Dubai International Financial Centre operates its own courts based on common law, with proceedings in English.
 If your contract specifies DIFC jurisdiction, or if the debtor has a DIFC presence, this is often the preferred forum for international creditors.